citrix/workspace-chrome-hdx-sdk/docs/events.md

 ## <a name="onerror"></a>onError

-Raised on occurrence of any error in Citrix Receiver.
+Raised on occurrence of any error in Citrix Workspace app for Chrome 1808.

 ### Type